GeorgeRPu/intro-to-software-engineering/src/ops/observability.md

 plt.legend(loc='upper right')
 ```

+Each statistic loses information from the original time series.
+Sometimes it can be helpful to look at the distribution of datapoints summarized as a histogram.

 ### What to Measure

 The following metrics should be measured for all services.

 - **Dependencies**.
-If a service $A$ depends on another service $B$, you should measure the inputs and outputs $B$ receives from and sends to $A$.
+If a service $A$ depends on another service $B$, measure the inputs and outputs $B$ receives from and sends to $A$.
 Dependencies can also be databases, queues, and caches.
 Some common metrics are given below.

   - Number of requests
   - Number of errors